-With the win, the T-Bones now have their first winning record of the year at 2-1.
-They finish a four-game homestand against Lincoln on Sunday night at 5:05.
+With the win, the T-Bones (21-21) take the first two games of the series against the Central Division leading RailCats (23-18).
+Kansas City will go for the sweep in Sunday’s series finale starting at 5:05.
 Tickets are available by calling the Providence Medical Center Box Office at CommunityAmerica Ballpark at 913-328-5618.

 – Story from T-Bones